-U.S. 69 from just south of 151st Street to just north of 103rd Street in Overland Park, Kansas, will be widened from four to six lanes (three lanes in each direction), and interchanges that connect U.S. 69 to the local street network will be modified.
-The new lanes will be tolled (also called express lanes) to provide additional long-term safety, traffic flow and trip time reliability benefits on the highway.
+U.S. 69 from just south of 151st Street to just north of 103rd Street in Overland Park, Kansas, has been widened from four to six lanes (three lanes in each direction), and interchanges that connect U.S. 69 to the local street network have been modified.
+The new lanes are express (tolled) lanes to provide additional long-term safety, traffic flow and trip-time reliability benefits on the highway.
 The existing general-purpose lanes will remain free.

 Express Lanes Configuration

-A third lane in each direction, the express lanes, will be constructed on the inside of the existing lanes, where the median and green space exist today.
-Lanes will be constructed at this location to take advantage of the right-of-way KDOT already owns.
-Each express lane will be separated from the existing lanes using a buffer and marked with a wide double stripe.
-Northbound and southbound traffic will be separated by a concrete barrier.
+Express lanes were constructed on the inside of the existing lanes in the previous median and green space.
+Lanes were built at this location to take advantage of the right-of-way KDOT already owned.
+Each express lane is separated from the general-purpose lanes using a buffer and marked with a wide double stripe.
+Northbound and southbound traffic are separated by a concrete barrier.

 How Express Lanes Work